π₯Classes

 What Are Classes?

 All of this might be confusing if you don't understand OOP.
-Consider reading up on if you don't know or properly understand OOP.
+Consider reading up on this if you don't know or properly understand OOP.

 In Noir, classes are simply advanced tables that can be cloned numerous times into class objects.